Sean16SYSU/ipv6-dns/README.md

 Using this host file, you can access to google, google scholar, google translation, google driver, youtube, facebook in China domain.

-However, we can not watch the videos in Youtube, and I am still working on it.
+The videos on Youtube are now available.
 ## How to do?

 Replace the **hosts** file in specific folder with the **hosts** file in the github.